-Should information emerge showing the groundlessness or irrelevance of the report received, no audit activities will be carried out and the report, once updated, is filed in a specific computerised and physical data storage system, whose management and retention procedures are illustrated in the section Collection and retention of information.
+Should information emerge showing the groundlessness or irrelevance of the report received, no audit activities will be carried out and the report, once updated, is filed in a specific computer database.

 In the case of blatantly defamatory reports, without prejudice to the individual legal protections that the reported person may seek, the Company may request the initiation of internal or judicial proceedings against the whistleblower.